Uniform Estimates for the Flow of a Viscous Incompressible Fluid down an Inclined Plane in the Thin Film Regime: Introduction

 These equations have a laminar steady solution of the form

 which is called the Nusselt flat film solution.
 Throughout this paper, we assume that the flow is downward $l_0$-periodic or approaches asymptotically this flat film solution at spacially infinity.

-Concerning the instability of this laminar flow, there are vast research literatures in the physical and the engineering point of view.
+Concerning the instability of this laminar flow, there are vast research literatures from the physical and engineering point of view.
 The first investigation of the wave motion of thin film including the effect of the surface tension was provided by Kapitza \cite{Kapitza}.
-Particularly, he considered the case where liquid film flows down a vertical wall, that is, the case $\alpha=\frac{\pi}{2}$.
-Yih \cite{Yih1} first formulated the linear stability problem of the laminar flow of liquid film flowing down an inclined plane as an eigenvalue problem for the complex phase velocity, more specifically, the Orr-Sommerfeld problem although he neglected the effect of the surface tension.
-Benjamin \cite{Benjamin} took into account the effect of the surface tension and showed that the critical Reynolds number ${\rm R}_c$ is given by ${\rm R}_c=\frac{5}{4}\frac1{\tan\alpha}$ by expanding the normal mode solution in powers of $y$.
+In Particular, he considered the case where the liquid film flows down a vertical wall, that is, the case $\alpha=\frac{\pi}{2}$.
+Yih \cite{Yih1} first formulated the linear stability problem of the laminar flow of the liquid film flowing down an inclined plane as an eigenvalue problem for the complex phase velocity, more specifically, the Orr-Sommerfeld problem although he neglected the effect of the surface tension.
+Benjamin \cite{Benjamin} took into account the effect of the surface tension and showed that the critical Reynolds number is given by ${\rm R}_c=\frac{5}{4}\frac1{\tan\alpha}$ by expanding the normal mode solution in powers of $y$.
 (In his original paper, the critical Reynolds number was given by ${\rm R}_c=\frac{5}{6}\frac1{\tan\alpha}$.
-This difference comes from the definition of the Reynolds number, that is, Benjamin used the average speed of the Nusselt flat film solution whereas we use the speed of the solution on the liquid surface as in Benney \cite{Benney}.)
-Later, Yih \cite{Yih2} showed the same condition by expanding normal mode solution in powers of the aspect ratio of the film which will be denoted by $\delta$ in this article.
+This difference comes from the definition of the Reynolds number, that is, Benjamin used the average speed of the Nusselt flat film solution, whereas we use the speed of the solution on the liquid surface as in Benney \cite{Benney}.)
+Later, Yih \cite{Yih2} showed the same condition by expanding the normal mode solution in powers of the aspect ratio of the film which will be denoted by $\delta$ in this article.
 An approach taking into account the nonlinearity was first given by Mei \cite{Mei} and Benney \cite{Benney}.
 While Mei considered the gravity waves, Benney considered the capillary-gravity waves and he recovered Benjamin's and Yih's linear stability theories.
-Using the mean thickness of the liquid $h_0$, the characteristic scale of the streamwise direction $l_0$, and the typical amplitude of the liquid surface $a_0$, Benney introduced two non-dimensional parameters $\delta$ and $\varepsilon$ defined by